LiveNathan/blog/_posts/power.md

 out—I'm still learning, and I welcome constructive input from the community.
 You can find me on LinkedIn or through Squarewave.*

-*Special thanks to Marshall, Jordan, and the German production technician on Reddit who were generous with their time and knowledge during my research.*
+*Special thanks to Derek, Marcus, and the German production technician on Reddit who were generous with their time and knowledge during my research.*